Key Information

 The Lincoln School of Film, Media and Journalism offers research opportunities at the highest level of academic qualification: a PhD or a PhD by Practice.

-Students are provided with academic guidance and support by experienced supervisory teams.
+Students are provided with academic guidance, expertise, and support from experienced supervisory teams.
 There is also a doctoral training programme to help students develop the research skills necessary for their study.

 The School has strong links with professional industry bodies and benefits from regular guest speakers.